dheeraj21/11ku7-ai-coder/README.md

 *   **Activation:** Type `image` at the main prompt.
 *   **Functionality:**
     *   Prompts for a text description of the desired image.
-    *   Uses the selected image generation model (via Hugging Face Inference Client and `IMAGE_MODEL`) to generate an image.
+    *   Uses the selected image generation model (Gemini & Huggingface `IMAGE_MODE`) to generate an image.
     *   Saves the generated image to a file (PNG, JPG, or JPEG).
     *   Displays the save path and generation time.
     *   Allows generating multiple images in a session.
 *   **Input:** Text prompts describing the desired image.
 *   **Output:** Saved image files (PNG, JPG, or JPEG).
+*   **Image Editor mode:** edit images inside this submode runs with gemini image provider only.
 *   **Underlying Function:** `image()`

 **8. shell agent (Shell Agent Mode):**